-Some of the eBooks in the VLeBooks eBook collection can only be read by one user at a time.
+Some of the eBooks in VLeBooks can only be read by one user at a time.
 This condition is set by the publisher.
 In these instances, you will be asked if you want to join a queue when the book is being read by another student, and you will receive an email when you reach the front of the queue.
 Each user has 24 hours with the book when there is a queue.